 AC welder has the following useful applications;

-- AC welder supports aluminium welding at a higher temperature.
+- AC welder supports aluminum welding at a higher temperature.

-- This kind of welder removes oxide file at the surface
+- This kind of welder removes oxide files at the surface

 - It is useful in shipbuilding when you need deep penetration.